MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ![Data migration](media/migrate-tables-fields-up.png "data migration")

 In the example, **TableB** and **Field C-1** are customizations.
-You'll move these elements from the original extension to a new extension.
+You'll move these elements from the original source extension up to new extension.
 This new extension will have a dependency on the original extension.
 You'll keep **TableA** and **TableC** in the original extension.

-To achieve migration, you'll have to create an extension for migration purposes only.
-After migration is done, you can delete it.
-This extension, shown as **Ext Z**, temporarily takes ownership of tables and fields from **Ext X**.
+To accommodate data migration, you'll have to create an extension that is only used for deployment.
+This extension is **Ext Z** in the figure.
+There are two stages of deployment:

+- In the first stage, **Ext Z** temporarily takes ownership of tables and fields from **Ext X**.
+- In the second stage, **Ext Z** releases ownership to extensions **Ext X** and **Ext Y**.
+You delete transition extension when you finish deployment.

 ### Create the transition extension (Ext Z v1)